-We have audited the consolidated financial statements of TECOM Group PJSC (the "Company") and its subsidiaries (together, the "Group"), which comprise the consolidated balance sheet as at 31 December 2022, and the consolidated statement of income, statement of other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.
+We have audited the consolidated financial statements of TECOM Group PJSC (the "Company") and its Subsidiaries (together, the "Group"), which comprise the consolidated balance sheet as at 31 December 2023, and the consolidated statement of income, statement of other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the consolidated financial statements, including material accounting policy information.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Group as at 31 December 2022, and their consolidated financial performance and their consolidated cash flows for the year then ended in accordance with the accounting policies described in note 2 of the consolidated financial statements.
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Group as at 31 December 2023, and their consolidated financial performance and their consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS Accounting Standards).